pandeysanskar19/pandeysanskar19/README.md

 ## What I Do

 I build **backend systems and cloud-integrated applications** — writing clean, efficient code in C++ and Python, and thinking carefully about how systems behave at scale.
-Currently a Tech Intern at **Wyvate**, where I contribute to feature development, performance optimization, and debugging in production.
+Ex-Tech Intern at **Wyvate**, where I contribute to feature development, performance optimization, and debugging in production.

 My focus areas:
 - **Backend development** — APIs, databases, server-side logic